Optimizing Client Selection for Rural GIS Nodes

 return 0.0

-if telemetry.cpu_util > self.config.max_cpu_ram_util or \
+if (telemetry.cpu_util > self.config.max_cpu_ram_util or

-telemetry.ram_util > self.config.max_cpu_ram_util:
+telemetry.ram_util > self.config.max_cpu_ram_util):

 return 0.0

-# Weighted combination: 40% stability, 30% compute, 30% spatial representativeness
+# 40% stability, 30% compute headroom, 30% spatial representativeness.

 stability = 1.0 - telemetry.packet_loss_pct